Tzhuraveel/crm-backend/README.md

 This ensures that you have the flexibility to access the precise order data you need, optimizing your productivity.
 In addition, the API documentation is carefully prepared to help developers easily integrate and use the API in their projects.

->Note that this is only the backend of the project.
-The client part of the project can be found here [FRONT](https://github.com/Orest-Sabara/crm-frontend)

 # Main technologies